Prosecutors in Gracey fraud case pursue money used to rent Beverly Hills mansion

 Rather, the money sits in an account held by Beverly Hills resident George Santopietro, who leased a $47 million mansion to Gracey at the rate of $7,500 a night, according to the federal seizure warrant.

-Gracey contacted Santopietro in January of 2018 to inquire about renting the 10-bedroom, eight-bath home,which has a pool and a vineyard, federal investigators said.
-Several celebrity websites indicate that Santopietro, a real estate developer, built the home located at 75 Beverly Park Lane for his former wife, “Wheel of Fortune” star Vanna White.
+Gracey contacted Santopietro in January of 2018 to inquire about renting the 10-bedroom, eight-bath home, which has a pool and a vineyard, federal investigators said.
+Several celebrity websites indicate that Santopietro, a real-estate developer, built the home located at 75 Beverly Park Lane for his former wife, “Wheel of Fortune” star Vanna White.

 According to the seizure warrant, Santopietro continued to rent the property to Gracey even after learning that Gracey was under investigation by the Securities and Exchange Commission.